-Ambitious Pilot Program from the Center for Documentary Studies Will Increase Opportunities for Underrepresented Nonfiction Storytellers
+CDS's Documentary Diversity Project Will Increase Opportunities for Underrepresented Nonfiction Storytellers

 “We’ve been teaching, making, and exhibiting the documentary arts for more than twenty-five years, and we know that it matters who tells the stories,” says CDS director Wesley Hogan.
 “The documentary field has largely been the province of people from backgrounds and experiences outside the communities and circumstances they document, like the arts and media more broadly,” she says.
 “Thankfully, among media publishers, people in the film industry, and other arts gatekeepers, there’s now an awareness that this is a problem that has placed real limits on what we as a society see, hear, and understand.
 The Documentary Diversity Project will address this problem head-on—by creating a comprehensive talent-development strategy for emerging and more-established documentary artists from underrepresented groups.”

-The post-MFA Fellowships in the Documentary Arts will support artists in a critical phase of their careers.
-A generous ten-month stipend will give qualified Fellows from underrepresented groups, including inaugural Fellow Tamika Galanis, the space and time to significantly enhance a portfolio of documentary work in their chosen medium(s) and, working closely with CDS faculty, staff, and visiting artists, expand professional networks, capacities, and reach.
+The Post-MFA Fellowships in the Documentary Arts will support artists in a critical phase of their careers.
+A generous stipend will give qualified Fellows from underrepresented groups the space and time to significantly enhance a portfolio of documentary work in their chosen medium(s) and, working closely with CDS faculty, staff, and visiting artists, expand professional networks, capacities, and reach.
 Like Galanis, Fellows may choose to teach or coteach an undergraduate course at Duke during their spring semester.
+More information about the Post-MFA Fellowships and current and past fellows.

 Fellows will also help mentor the Emerging Documentary Artists—young people from historically underrepresented groups who are not in school full-time or employed full-time.
 For the first cohort, preference will be given to local applicants living in Durham.
 Emerging Documentary Artists will be paid a living wage for full-time, eighteen-month positions working alongside CDS faculty, staff, and visiting artists to develop their skills in the documentary arts; explore community connections and build an audience for their work; and create a portfolio of their own documentary projects.
 In addition, they will work with Wesley Hogan in her spring undergraduate class and will also serve as mentors to younger students from underrepresented groups.
-CDS is accepting Emerging Documentary Artists applications through October 13, 2017.
-More information on eligibility and how to apply.
+More information about the Emerging Documentary Artists and current artists in residence.

 Members of national arts and cultural organizations will mentor both Fellows and Emerging Documentary Artists during brief residencies at CDS, where they will interact with project participants and with staff, faculty, students, and local mentors.